WenqinSHAO/rtt_changedetect_rnn_lstm/README.md

 Precision is the percentage of detected changepoints that are actually relevant.
 Recall tells the percentage of real changepoints that are successfully detected.

+> Precision and recall is only meaningful on the real RTT dataset, since the timeseries here are relatively long around ~5000 in length, and having ~40 changepoints each.
+Or we can as well generate ralatively long artifical sequences for the evaluation based on these two metrics (TODO).

 ![Compare our model to cpt.np](cpt_np_vs_lstm.png)

 Red dots are the results of cpt.np, while green triangles are from our model.
 In short, the current model is still far from satisfying compared to the state-of-art method.
 Especially in terms of precision.

 The conversion from segment color to changepoint might have further magnify the errors.
-Or either, the segment color data representation is questionable.
+Or either, the segment color data representation is questionable, as it dilutes the attention on the edge of colored segements.

-## Model designe considerations
+## Model designe considerations and how to improve
 TODO